LongAtGitHub/Weather-App/README.md

 # Weather-App
-My weather app in development \
+A Weather App that displays real time weather data in your area
 Link: https://longatgithub.github.io/Weather-App/

 # Manual